 WHAT TO DO

 PHEW, okay, now onto the fun stuff.
-We know exactly why you horror freaks are here: the HAUNTED HOUSES, duh.
+We know exactly why you horror lovers are here: the HAUNTED HOUSES, duh.

 - Bring a Buddy.
 Whether you need a hand to squeeze or someone to gush over the thrills with, HHN is way more fun with friends.